Skip to main content

 • encourage interaction and participation: make it engaging and memorable for all involved.

-CASE STUDY: For example, visitors often take pictures eating the homemade muffins from Glenegedale House that are offered during breakfast.
+For example, visitors often take pictures eating the homemade muffins from Glenegedale House that are offered during breakfast.
 As they post these on social media, they generate free publicity for the business.
+You can read more about how Glengedale House go the extra mile for their customers in our case studies section.

 Fostering post-booking engagement